Razors Edge World Tour: Background

 King's X was the opening band for the tour's second North American leg and first European legs of the tour.
 L.A.
 Guns was the opening band for the third North American leg of the tour.

 Reception

-Greg Haymes from the Daily Gazette gave the performance at the Knickerbacker Arena a positive review, opening with the anticipation of metalheads who weren't disappointed as the show opened with the arena rattling, while the band performed at three different volumes.
+Greg Haymes from the Daily Gazette gave the performance at the Knickerbocker Arena a positive review, opening with the anticipation of metalheads who weren't disappointed as the show opened with the arena rattling, while the band performed at three different volumes.
 Haymes also noted that even if the band may seem anachronistic or cliched, he acknowledged the teaming of the band's members fit together perfectly, even with the simplicity of their songs.